designstiledileo-hue/stiledileo-site/SEO/SCULPTED-STONE-VALIDATION-SPRINT-v1.0.md

 ### Selected Photos / Video

-No public case-study photos or video were selected because the required proof assets are not physically present in the canonical repository.
+Selected public case-study assets are the four verified files in `images/projects/sculpted-stone-feature/`.
+No video was selected because no real video file is present in that directory.

 ### Public Claims Allowed